 At this point a quote is generated, itemising every detail of size and material used to enable informed decisions that achieve the right overall effect at the right price.

 Once the design and quote have been accepted, for large-scale signage projects, a full survey of the location is conducted to ensure the final design fits the characteristics of the landscape and the purpose.
 At this point, adaptations can be made in the designs to take the terrain into account; if hoarding has to be installed on a slope, for example, the design will have to be tiered.

 Simple projects don’t require surveys, but if signs are being fitted at height, or access equipment such as a cherry-picker is needed, then a technical survey will highlight any issues that may not have arisen during the site visit.
 Issues can include: accessibility, power supply, terrain, vehicle access and the structural integrity of the building supporting the sign.
 Measurements can also be checked for high level signage.

 At this point, site health and safety requirements such as inductions, parking or special permits for the installation team are also confirmed.

 We create a 2D colour visual of the design for the client to approve layout, colours and materials for the signage.
 For more complex, technical projects we also use high quality graphic visualisation software to produce 3D visuals and engineering drawings.
 These are also suitable for planning permission applications and can be used to address health and safety concerns.
 We can even make planning applications on clients’ behalf if needed.

-It’s important that marketing communications for a new development or branding within a sales suite are aligned to the client’s brand and messaging.
+It’s important that marketing communications for a new development or branding within a sales and marketing suite are aligned to the client’s brand and messaging.
 So, a 3D virtual representation brings ideas to life and gives all parties involved in the final project a sense of the bigger picture so that they can work together towards an agreed result.